Curated OER

 Peer writing evaluation (myth)

-Learners compose myths.
-For this creative writing lesson students use their knowledge of the features of myths to compose their own, then share with a peer for feedback.
+Students compose myths.
+In this creative writing lesson plan students use their knowledge of the features of myths to compose their own, then share with a peer for feedback.

 Curated OER